caustic-hue/help-center/docs/minecraft/general/getting-started.md

 /op Notch
 ```

+If you ever need to remove a player as operator, you could replace `/op` with `/deop`

-Please don't use `/` in the Console tab.
+Please don't use `/` in the Console tab, or will output as "unknown command". `/` should only be used in-game.

-If you want to give some players access to specific admin commands, but not everything, you can use [LuckPerms](https://luckperms.net/) for this, which we recommend.
+If you want to give some players access to specific admin commands, but not everything, you can use [LuckPerms](https://luckperms.net/) for this, which we all recommend.

 # Connecting
 ## Find your Server IP Address
 In your [Game Panel](https://panel.falix.gg/) the IP is shown in the upper left on the Console tab.
 Use this to connect to your server.
+It should look something like __de##.falixnodes.net:#####__.

 If you're looking for the numeric IP, this usually shows up when booting the server.

 ## Play In-Game